legionlegion/tp/docs/DeveloperGuide.md

 This project was adapted from [AB3](https://se-education.org/addressbook-level3/), the source code of which can be found [here](https://github.com/nus-cs2103-AY2324S2/tp).

+The OpenCSV library is used in `export` and `import` commands for features related to CSV files.
 --------------------------------------------------------------------------------------------------------------------

 ## **Setting up, getting started**